ppazooki/variant-annotator/README.md

   5. `maf` - Minor allele frequency (if available)
 - **Additional annotations:**
   - `chromosome`, `position`, `variant_id`, `reference`, `alternate`, `quality`, `reference_reads`, `allele_frequency`, `rsid`

+## Potential Improvements for Scaling

+For production use with large-scale variant annotation, consider the following improvements:

+- **Parallel Batch Processing**: Process multiple batches concurrently using `ThreadPoolExecutor` or `asyncio` to reduce total runtime.
+- **Rate Limiting**: Respect Ensembl API rate limits (15 requests/second, 54,000/hour) with intelligent throttling.
+This is especially important for the Variation API which is called sequentially for each variant with an rsID.
+- **Batch Size Tuning**: Make batch size configurable and optimize based on API response times (current: 200 variants per batch).